Pumpkin Coconut Porridge (Core AIP Breakfast)

 Instructions

-1. Combine the pumpkin puree, banana, coconut flour, shredded coconut, water, coconut milk, salt, cinnamon, ginger, and cloves in a medium size saucepan over low heat.
+• Combine the pumpkin puree, banana, coconut flour, shredded coconut, water, coconut milk, salt, cinnamon, ginger, cloves, and vanilla extract in a medium size saucepan over low heat.

-2. Bring to a simmer, stirring constantly, until the mixture is thickened to the consistency of oatmeal.
-Remove from heat and stir in vanilla extract.
+• Bring to a simmer, stirring constantly, until the mixture is thickened to the consistency of oatmeal.

 Notes